 Each day is different from the other, but with a routine as your foundation, you will always have a productive day.
 The predictability of your day helps you feel like you have control over the environment rather than jumping into the unknown.

 At the end of a long day, we all want to jump into bed and call it a day.
 But taking an extra 10 minutes to plan meals for the next day or pack your diaper bag can make the biggest difference.
-You’ll cut the morning chaos (or from the entire day) by simply doing the small tasks before.
+You’ll cut the morning chaos by simply doing the small tasks before.
 You’ll feel prepared, less stressed, and not as rushed – my favorite.

 Wake up earlier for YOU.